QualiSystemsLab/CloudShell-Terraform-Shell/README.md

 #### Auto mapping from attributes to TF Variables

 Attributes that end with the postfix "_tfvar" will be automatically mapped to TF variables with the same name as the CloudShell attribute but without the postfix. <br>
-Example: <br>
-The value of a CloudShell attribute called "DB_Name_tfvar" will be automatically assigned to a TF variable called "DB_Name".
+Example: The value of a CloudShell attribute called "DB_Name_tfvar" will be automatically assigned to a TF variable called "DB_Name".

 #### Auto mapping from TF Outputs to CloudShell attributes

 Attributes that end with the postfix "_tfout" will be automatically updated with the value of TF Outputs that has the same name but without the postfix.  <br>
-Example: <br>
-The value of a TF output "DB_Hostname" will be automatically set on an attribute with the name "DB_Hostname_tfout".
+Example: The value of a TF output "DB_Hostname" will be automatically set on an attribute with the name "DB_Hostname_tfout".

 ## Config Object (cloudshell-iac-terraform)
 The cloudshell-iac-terraform python package provides a configuration mechanism enabling you to set the behavior of the shell programmatically.